melektron/el_std_cpp/README.md

 # el-std

 An extension to the C++ standard library adding useful features and utility classes I commonly use.

+# __Disclaimer__

+This is by no means a completed or production ready library.
+Whenever I have the need for a new feature I may add it or change old behaviour (altough avoiding doing so as it may break my own code).
+Currently, there are no implemented features, just a list of what I commonly use.
+I will collect my code and organize it in this repository when I have time and motivation to do so.

 ## Why el-std?